ochi84/OchiLinux84/README.md

 - `backup`: Performs backups of essential configuration files, storing them in a predefined backup directory.
 Useful for keeping a snapshot of current settings.

-- `dispatch`: Manages the distribution of dot-files and configuration scripts from a central repository to their designated locations on your system.
+- `dispatch`: Manages the distribution of dot-, config-files and scripts from a central repository to their designated locations on your system.
 This ensures your configurations are consistently updated according to the latest changes in the repository.

 - `gitupd`: A utility script designed to automate the process of updating local git repositories and pushing changes back to remote repositories, simplifying version control operations.